-While it may be easy to assume that to follow the recommendation of prioritizing quality over quantity means an over the top commitment to tirelessly working, the truth is that it doesn’t have to be this way.
+While it may be easy to assume that following the recommendation of prioritizing quality over quantity means an over-the-top commitment to tirelessly working, the truth is that it doesn’t have to be this way.
 By simultaneously making the commitment to working smarter, instead of harder, both businesses and individuals can find the most efficient ways to increase productivity, production, and sales.
 Although you or your company may currently operate with great expertise, true excellence comes when individuals commit themselves to continuously seeking new and better ways to approach business endeavors.

 Greatness is not a function of circumstance.
 Greatness, it turns out, is largely a matter of conscious choice.”